takafumir/rails_amp/README.md

 analytics: UA-*****-*
 ```

 Change the amp default format.
 The default value is 'amp'.
 If you want to use 'mobile' as the default format, set 'mobile' to default_format.
-And you can access to the amp page like `http://example.com/users.mobile`.
+And you can access the amp page like `http://example.com/users.mobile`.

 ```yaml
 default_format: mobile